 The Mark V diving rig was used by the U.S. Navy for deep sea and salvage diving from 1916 through the early 1980s.
 Designed for intensive diving operations and to provide maximum physical protection, the Mark V allowed divers to work at much deeper depths than had previously been possible.
 With its iconic copper helmet, the Mark V is the best known and most recognizable of the Navy’s diving systems.

-The Navy did not have standardized diving gear during its early years; they used an eclectic assortment of helmets, suits, pumps and hoses designed by different commercial manufacturers that were often incompatible, complicating the simplest of diving assignments.
-In 1905, the Navy’s Bureau of Construction and Repair developed the Mark V diving helmet based on Siebe-Gorman’s Davis Six-Bolt Admiralty Pattern helmet used by the British Navy.
+In its early years, before the standardization of diving gear, the Navy used an eclectic assortment of helmets, suits, pumps and hoses designed by different commercial manufacturers that were often incompatible, complicating the simplest of diving assignments.
+In 1905, the Navy’s Bureau of Construction and Repair developed the Mark V diving helmet based on Siebe-Gorman’s Davis Six-Bolt Admiralty Pattern helmet (right) used by the British Navy.
 Early helmets created by A. Schrader’s Son and the Morse Diving Equipment Company also influenced the Mark V helmet design.

 In 1916, modifications to the 1905 design improved its performance and diver safety.
 A rudimentary communications system was installed and a regulating exhaust valve that permitted some control of atmospheric pressure inside the helmet was added.
 By pressing a button to operate this valve, a diver could change the amount of air inside his suit, thus allowing him to adjust his buoyancy.
 A safety catch was also incorporated into the helmet to ensure it stayed attached to the breastplate.
 Additional improvements to the exhaust valve and communications system were implemented in 1927, and the weight of the helmet was reduced to increase diver comfort.
 Following these updates, the design was standardized and changed negligibly for the duration of its use by the Navy.